sdslabs/Rootex/README.md

 ## <a name=how>How can I contribute?

 Read [here](CONTRIBUTING.md) to know our contribution guidelines.
-Join our [Discord server](https://discord.gg/HtVxfqt) for Rootex and Rubeus, or optionally ping us at chat.sdslabs.co to get guidance.
+Join our [Discord server](https://discord.gg/dXkVEgTPu9) or optionally ping us at chat.sdslabs.co to get guidance.
 You can start with setting up Rootex on your Windows machine and try solving a few bugs listed here: https://github.com/sdslabs/Rootex/issues

 ## <a name=license>License